Original air date: 13 March 1979

 This episode is actually an introduction to the rest of the series covering the mammals, this one deals with the early mammals ending with an introduction to placental mammals as shown in the image below.

-Selected sequences:
+Selected material:

 Talking about the heat regulation among dinosaurs (7’15) and turning his head as if he was actually looking at the animal, not just at a point where the image would be placed later on.